-- a.
-All convened IRB meetings shall be conducted under and pursuant to Robert 's Rules of Order. - b.
-Convened IRB meetings shall occur: - 1) at least three times per semester - 2) at the call of the chairperson, when he/she deems the meeting necessary; and - 3) upon the request of the chairperson or upon receiving a joint written request of three or more members, within three weeks of such requests.

-6. Frequency and continuing review

-a.
-The IRB shall review at least annually all approved ongoing research protocols and determine which projects require increased frequency of observation.

-b.
-The IRB shall conduct continuing review of its approved research activities at intervals appropriate to the degree of risk to the subjects, but not less than once pear year.

-7. Verification of change
+- c.
+All persons attending an IRB meeting shall sign a non-disclosure agreement. - d.
+Convened IRB meetings shall occur: - 1) at least three times per semester - 2) at the call of the Director, when he/she deems the meeting necessary; and - 3) upon the request of three or more members, within three weeks of such requests. - 6.
+Frequency and continuing review - a.
+The IRB shall review at least annually all approved ongoing research protocols and determine which projects require increased frequency of observation. - b.
+The IRB shall conduct continuing review of its approved research activities at intervals appropriate to the degree of risk to the subjects, but not less than once per year. - 7.
+Verification of change

-a.
 The IRB shall determine which projects need verification from sources other than the principal investigators to insure that no significant changes have occurred since the previous IRB review.
 When necessary, the IRB will appoint, with the consent of the Dean of Academic Affairs, a person to conduct said review.